 Heart of Wisdom's unit study is a multi-level, one-year program that works for students in grades 4-12.
 It covers Bible, history, and language arts (a good deal of literature and composition, but grammar only to a limited extent), as well as some science and art history.
 High schoolers can earn 1 credit each in history, Bible, and English; a ½ credit in science, and ¼ credit in art history.
 Of course, how many credits students actually earn will be determined by parents as they choose from among the many activity suggestions.

 The study is divided into seven units: Adam to Abraham, Mesopotamia, Ancient Egypt, Ancient Israel, Ancient Greece, Ancient Rome, and The Messiah.
-You can purchase them individually or as a set.
-Downloadable files include internet links, Links are very useful so you will probably want to keep the digital files handy even if you choose to print out your files.
+(You can purchase the first unit on its own, either as a download or a printed book.)
+Downloadable files include very useful internet links, so you will probably want to keep the digital files handy even if you choose to print out your files or purchase the printed unit for Adam to Abraham.

 This study differs from most others in that its primary focus is upon the Bible.
 According to the author, "Students spend about half the school day studying God's Word (directed studies) and half studying God's world (derived studies)."
 Academics are secondary to Bible study.
 For example, all history is presented in relation to biblical history; in studying ancient Egypt, the most attention is given to the Hebrews, Joseph, Moses, the Passover, and the Exodus, although there are also sections on pyramids and pharaohs.
 (The Narrated Bible is recommended for Bible reading because of its chronological presentation.)
 This historical approach is an unusual and important feature to note since it does not cover the same material taught in most history texts.
 Supplemental books (recommended titles are described in each unit) can supply additional historical information if you want your children to cover more "traditional" history.